stevencombs/retrocombs.github.io/_drafts/2022-11-27-upgrade-pet.md

 ## Do I recommend upgrades?

 One word.
 YES!
 In a future video and if there’s interest, I'll describe the use of these upgrades, but I am not disappointed.
 These upgrades make the Commodore PET more usable, fun, and interesting.
+Combined, the upgrades were not inexpensive, but neither was the Commodore PET!
+Without this additional investment, the PET would have been a show piece.
+These upgrades allow further experimentation and as a plus, they are can be removed to return the Commodore PET to its original state.
+Other than cost, there's no reason not to upgrade you Commodore PET with one or more of these devices.

 Be sure to subscribe to the channel for more Commodore PET videos.

 Want to learn more about the MEGA65, the last computer in the Commodore PET lineage?
 Check out my [MEGA65 Introductory Video](https://www.youtube.com/watch?v=Vr9rLUQZgJI).